johnmn3/injest/README.md

 ```
 So we lost some speed due to the boxing, but we’re still doing a worthy bit better than the default thread macro.
 So keep in mind, if you want to maximize performance, try to align your transducers contiguously.

-Note that `x>` is different than `->` in that if a transducer is passed in, it appears as if it is a thread-last on that transducer form. `x>` is mostly available for the sake of completeness, as thread-first contexts are usually used for navigating and transforming single values rather than sequences.

-> In addition to improved speed, transducers also provide improved memory efficiency over finite sequences.
+> Note: In addition to improved speed, transducers also provide improved memory efficiency over finite sequences.
 So `x>>` may lower your memory usage as well.
 ## `=>>` Auto Parallelization
 `injest` provides a parallel version of `x>>` as well. `=>>` leverages Clojure's parallel [`fold`](https://clojuredocs.org/clojure.core.reducers/fold) [reducer](https://clojure.org/reference/reducers#_using_reducers) in order to execute contiguous _or singular_ stateless transducers over a [Fork/Join pool](http://gee.cs.oswego.edu/dl/papers/fj.pdf).
 Remaining contiguous (non-singular) stateful transducers are `comp`ed and threaded just like `x>>`.